LIFEHUBBER

 Motion-conditioned video generation

-The notable angle is the attempt to connect explicit human-motion structure with realistic video generation, which makes it more relevant to animation, motion synthesis, and controllable human-video workflows.
+The project tries to connect explicit human-motion structure with realistic video generation, which makes it more relevant to animation, motion synthesis, and controllable human-video workflows.

 Availability